 4. Competition Is Necessary

 Find ways to create competition in your practice.
 Have your favorite playing partners over for an indoor putting competition.
 Bring up the range option on the simulator and have a straight or long drive competition.

-When you play a tournament, nerves inevitably creep in.
+When you play in a tournament, nerves inevitably creep in.
 Being able to mimic those nerves during practice is your best possible chance to become more comfortable with them.
-After all, confidence comes from preparation and repetition.
-So start playing competitive games with yourself when you are practicing indoors.
+After all, confidence comes from preparation and repetition, so start playing competitive games with yourself when you are practicing indoors.

 5. Reflect After You Finish